IsseiToura/MyPortfolioWebsite/isseipage/self_introduction.md

 ## Self-Introduction

-I am a 29-year-old male living in Brisbane.
-I am studying Computer Science at QUT (Queensland University of Technology) and while studying at graduate school, I also work as a freelance engineer.
+I am a male living in Brisbane, originally from Japan.
+I was studying Computer Science at QUT (Queensland University of Technology) from 2023 to 2025.
+I'm working as a software developer.

 ## Name